 In this blog series, we share the Knoxville City Council candidates’ positions on clean energy and climate issues in their own words.
 This blog post contains the 1st District candidates’ responses to SACE’s candidate questionnaire.Brady Watson | August 2, 2021

 In this blog series, we share the Knoxville City Council candidates’ positions on clean energy and climate issues in their own words.
 This blog post contains the 1st District candidates’ responses to SACE’s candidate questionnaire.
 View the responses of candidates from other districts here.

 Note: The Southern Alliance for Clean Energy does not support or oppose candidates or political parties.
 Links to reports, candidate websites, and outside sources are provided as citizen education tools.
 Candidates are listed in alphabetical order by district.

 City Council is the legislative body of the City of Knoxville.
-City voters will elect five members to the nine-member Knoxville City Council in 2021.
-Early voting for the primary election runs from Aug.
-11-26 and Election Day is Tuesday, Aug.
-31. The top two vote-getters from each district’s primary election will move on to a citywide vote on Nov.
-2. For more information on the election, the candidates, candidate forums, and how you can be a voter, visit the City’s Go Vote!
+Later this year, City voters will elect five members to the nine-member Knoxville City Council.
+Early voting for the general election runs from October 13-28 and Election Day is Tuesday, November 2.
+City residents will be able to vote for a candidate in all 5 of the seats up for election during this General Election, no matter what district in the city they live in.
+For more information on the election, the candidates, candidate forums, and how you can be a voter, visit the City’s Go Vote!
 Knoxville webpage or click the links below:

 District 1 Candidates